 The end of the year can often spark some soul-searching.
 What happened in your life over the past 12 months—good and bad?
 What would you like to achieve during the year ahead?
 Lose weight?
 Travel?
 Try something new?
 Perhaps you want to find yourself a new home?

 Don’t wish.
 Make it happen.

 Could you use an extra room, or more space in your kitchen?
 Does your current place need a new roof or windows?
 If you’re spending time trying to figure out which walls to knock down and how to make improvements so your home presents a better fit for your lifestyle, maybe it’s time to find a new home that fits your needs.

 At KBT Realty Group, we see a lot of people make good on their plans to move out of a home that isn’t their ideal and into one that becomes their happy place.
-As the year winds down, we encounter determined people who have decided to fulfill the promise they made to themselves to make this dream happen by the new year.
-There is no truth in “No o ...
+As the year winds down, we encounter determined people who have decided to fulfill the promise they made to themselves to make this dream happen by the n ...